mcellteam/mcell/libmcell/documentation/generated/simulation_setup.rst

   | time step is still used as a default.

 * | **surface_grid_density**: float = 10000
+  | Tile all surfaces so that they can hold molecules at N different positions per square micron.

 * | **interaction_radius**: float = None
   | Diffusing volume molecules will interact with each other when